 Before coming to university, I had never met any Muslims.
-Contrary to overly positive and overly negative views of Muslim people, I have witnessed something much more unremarkable: that most Muslim people are, well, people, at least in my part of the world.
+Contrary to overly positive and overly negative views of Muslim people, I have witnessed something much more unremarkable: that Muslim people are, well, people.
 They are no more evil than myself, nor more saintly.
 They are people, flaws and all.

 Actually, there are a number of things I admire about my Muslim friends.
 The women are very close-knit, not catty at all, and there is a real sense of sisterhood there that is absolutely beautiful.
 I have been welcomed with literal open arms into the circles of the Muslim ladies in my program.
 They are very positive and cheerful, and face stressful circumstances with graceful humor, even when things aren’t going well.
 These women inspire a sort of competitiveness within me.
 After all, if I haven’t yet met lovely Christian ladies like this, then there must be something lacking within my community that I must counteract.
 No hard feelings, just competition for who can be the most loving.
 There are worse competitions.